andy897221/BMC_PPI_L3N/README.md

 The input file is a tab-delimited .csv file with no header & with two columns.
 The number of rows is the amount of PPIs.
 Each row represents a pair of protein (two columns) that exists a PPI.
 For example, a row ```A\tB``` implies protein 'A' and protein 'B' has a PPI.

 To use L3E programmatically, see ```./example.py``` as an example.
-It is encouraged to use L3E this way for real PPI datasets, so thata custom multiprocessing handler can be coded and parsed into the L3E function.
+It is encouraged to use L3E this way for real PPI datasets, so that custom multiprocessing handler can be coded and parsed into the L3E function.

 # Implementations
 ```core.py``` is the actual implementation of the L3E and L3 algorithm.
 The code is self-explanatory.